BuatedsFNF/buatedsfnf.github.io/die.md

-your ip has been logged
-there's nothing of the chart left die
+your ip has been logged and you cant undo it there's nothing of the chart left die